The Natural Health Guide to Food Additives

 Food Sources: Dressings, condiments, seasonings, bouillon, frozen entrees, and snacks.

-Intended Purpose: Used as a flavor enhance and meat tenderizer.
+Intended Purpose: Used as a flavor enhancer and meat tenderizer.

-Common symptoms associated with an MSG allergy includes headache, nausea, numbness and burning in forearms and the neck as well as changes in heartrate, ability to breath and wheezing.
+Common symptoms associated with an MSG allergy include headache, nausea, numbness, and burning in forearms and the neck as well as changes in heart rate, ability to breathe, and wheezing.

 Provided the evidence of adverse health reactions it causes, MSG may be best avoided by all regardless of sensitivity.